nissmogt/UsefulAITools/README.md

 - *macOS*: ```brew install ffmpeg```.
 Must have Homebrew installed.
 - *Ubuntu*: ```sudo apt-get install ffmpeg```

+3. Download the required aria2c binary for your OS from [here](https://aria2.github.io/).
+Place the binary in the `bin` folder.
+This package is nice because it supports a number of advanced features such as download acceleration, resumable downloads, and support for downloading files from multiple sources.
+Or use the following commands to install:
+- *macOS*: ```brew install aria2```.
+Must have Homebrew installed.
+- *Ubuntu*: ```sudo apt-get install aria2```
 ### Testing
-3. Run ```python yt_transcriber.py``` to start the program.
+1. Run ```python yt_transcriber.py``` to start the program.
 When prompted, leave Youtube URL blank to test with default video.

-4. The transcribed text will be saved to a file called *audio.txt* in a directory called *transcriptions*.
+2. The transcribed text will be saved to a file called *audio.txt* in a directory called *transcriptions*.

 ### Usage